ryanklee/think-taink/project_design.md

 - Generate a list of potential next steps or areas for further research
 - Consider implementing a system to generate visualizations of key concepts or relationships

-## 2. Documentation
+## 2. Documentation and Code Transparency

 - Project overview and goals
-- System architecture
+- System architecture (including diagrams)
 - LLM pool configuration
 - Input processing
 - Discussion flow and moderation